0xumarkhatab/SlopeLeverage/README.md

 #### Appreciation
 Before moving further , give a tap on your back that you have made this far. <br/>
-Only 10% of the people will reach to this stage.<br/>
+Only 10% of the people will reach this stage.<br/>
 So you are a gem 💖

-No , time to move forward.
+No, time to move forward.

 ### FrontEnd Design

-Time to open your project folder containing the next js app we have made at the first place. <br/>
+Time to open your project folder containing the next js app we made in the first place. <br/>

-in the `pages` directory , open _app.js file and paste folllowing in it .
+in the `pages` directory , open _app.js file and paste the following in it.

 `javascript